decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ## Canonical examples

-The following 3 examples are helpful to understand paxos.
+The following 3 examples are helpful to understand Paxos.

 All these examples will have $n=3$ and $f=1$.
 Assume party 1 has input ```A``` and party 2 has ```B```.